blkchain/blkchain/README.md

 The `-cache-size` parameter is the cache of txid (the SHA256) to the database tx_id, which import can set on the fly.
 This cache is also used to identify duplicate transactions.
-Having a cache of 30M (default) entries achieves 100% hit rate.
+Having a cache of 30M (default) entries achieves 98.39% hit rate (as of Jan 2022, see above).
 The missing ids will be corrected later, but having as much as possible set from the beginning will reduce the time it takes to correct them later.
 A 30M entry cache will result in the import process taking up ~3GB of RAM.

 After the initial import, the tool can "catch up" by importing new blocks not yet in the database.
 The catch up is many times slower than